TheTNB/panel/SECURITY.md

 If you find any security issues while using the panel, please do not submit an Issue.
 You can contact us directly through the following methods:

-- Email: i@haozi.net
+- Email: admin@haozi.net
 - Telegram: @devhaozi

-To some CVE enthusiasts: Any operation performed through the panel `access_token` (including but not limited to: obtaining root permissions, reading/writing system sensitive files, executing arbitrary shell commands, etc.) is not considered a security issue, please Don’t waste each other’s time with these types of reports.
+To some CVE enthusiasts: Any operation performed through the panel `session` / `access_token` (including but not limited to: obtaining root permissions, reading/writing system sensitive files, executing arbitrary shell commands, etc.) is not considered a security issue, please Don’t waste each other’s time with these types of reports.
 These low-level reports won’t do anything to help your resume.